ismasan/oat/README.md

 ## What

-Oat lets you design your API payloads succintingly while sticking to your media type of choice (hypermedia or not).
+Oat lets you design your API payloads succintingly while conforming to your *media type* of choice (hypermedia or not).
-The details the media type are dealt with by pluggable adapters.
+The details of the media type are dealt with by pluggable adapters.

+Oat ships with adapters for HAL, Siren and JsonAPI, and it's easy to write your own.

 ## Serializers

+A serializer describes one or more of your API's *entities*.

-You extend from [Oat::Serializer](https://github.com/ismasan/oat/blob/master/lib/oat/serializer.rb) to define your own resource serializers.
+You extend from [Oat::Serializer](https://github.com/ismasan/oat/blob/master/lib/oat/serializer.rb) to define your own serializers.

 ```ruby
 class ProductSerializer < Oat::Serializer